');

 About Racine, WI

-Racine is a mid-sized city in Wisconsin with a population of 77,155 residents.
-The median household income is $55,705 per year, which is near the national average.
-The median age in Racine is 35.6 years.
+Racine is a mid-sized city located in Wisconsin with a population of 77,155 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,705 per year, which is 26% below the national median of $75,149.
+The median age of 35.6 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Racine Ranks in Wisconsin